ropensci/roweb3/content/blog/2023-02-03-what-does-it-mean-to-maintain-a-package/index.md

 description: An attempt at defining what package maintenance entails, with a few tips.
 ---

-Part of what we do at rOpenSci is nurturing a community of package maintainers that help each other.
+Part of what we do at rOpenSci is nurturing a community of package maintainers who help each other.
 Often we also advertise packages to take over, with some advice à la "look around to see what needs fixing, then do routine maintenance".
 But what is routine maintenance?
 This post is an attempt at defining what package maintenance entails, with a few tips.